MicrosoftDocs/power-platform/power-platform/admin/sign-in-office-365-apps.md

  Click the Dynamics 365 apps tile to go to the Dynamics 365 home page.
 See [For admins and end users: Introducing the Dynamics 365 home page](../admin/quickly-navigate-office-365-app-launcher.md#BKMK_IntroD365HomePage).

- If you're a Dynamics 365 apps system administrator, you'll see an **Admin** tile.
+ If you're a system administrator, you'll see an **Admin** tile.
 Click this tile to get to the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)], where you can see your service health, manage users, manage licenses, and more for all the online services associated with your account.

  ![Admin tile on the Office 365 welcome page](../admin/media/admin-tile-office-365-welcome-page.png "Admin tile on the Office 365 welcome page")